Texas Twister: Fictional character biography

 Soon, however, Texas Twister returns to the Avengers Compound at a time when Hawkeye was alone, demanding to see the captive demon.
 Twister declares his love for the demon, which turns back into Shooting Star.
 Texas Twister went on to explain that the demon had come to him months ago when Twister's powers seemed to be fading, making him afraid that he'd lose Shooting Star if their rodeo act broke up on account of his lost powers.
 The demon offered to augment the Twister's powers in exchange for his soul, and the Twister agreed, but after his powers were restored he begged to be spared.
 The demon then takes over Shooting Star instead.
 The demon proceeds to cast a spell that prevents Twister from telling anyone about this.
 The spell did not prevent Twister from researching the occult on his own; this is how he finds a way to break the demon's original spell.
 After exorcising the demon from Shooting Star, the demon then possesses Twister himself and battles Hawkeye and Shooting Star.
 Ultimately, Star threatens to kill the demon rather than allow the possession to continue, and the demon reluctantly imprisons itself in a statue.
 Texas Twister and Shooting Star are finally reunited.

 The supervillain Graviton tried to take over the world and suspended many heroes in the air using his powers.
 Texas Twister, along with the rest of the Rangers, were among them.
 The Thunderbolts defeated Graviton and the heroes returned to the ground.
 Texas Twister later fought Southpaw in Texas.

 During the Civil War storyline, Texas Twister was recruited by the Thunderbolts to help round up un-registered superheroes as a way of working off the public properties he accidentally destroyed when he was drunk.
 He was placed as leader of the Beta Squad of the Thunderbolts Army, covering the Los Angeles area.

 Weeks after the conclusion to the Civil War event, Texas Twister was seen as a member of Texas' new government-sponsored superhero team, the revived Rangers, as part of the 50 States Initiative Program.
-Using a floating base called a 'Terrorcarrier', HYDRA attacks Crawford, Texas, a vacation spot for President George W. Bush.
+Using a floating base called a 'Terrorcarrier', Hydra attacks Crawford, Texas, a vacation spot for President George W. Bush.
 He and his fellow Rangers join a large group of heroes in attacking the carrier.
 Twister is injured in the firefight.
 The carrier is destroyed and the President is unharmed.

 During the Secret Invasion storyline, Texas Twister was with the Rangers when they, Delroy Garrett / 3-D Man, and Eric O'Grady / Ant-Man were fighting a Skrull that was posing as Lobo, Red Wolf's wolf.
-The Rangers come into conflict with Kaine alias Scarlet Spider in Houston, then they joined forces with him to battle a monster made of pure energy.
+The Rangers come into conflict with Kaine in Houston, then they joined forces with him to battle a monster made of pure energy.

 During the Secret Empire storyline, Texas Twister joins the Underground when Hydra takes over the United States.